WNIC

-WNIC (100.3 FM) is a commercial radio station licensed to Dearborn, Michigan and serving the Metro Detroit media market.
-Owned by iHeartMedia, WNIC broadcasts an adult contemporary radio format.
-Each year, usually on the first Friday of November, WNIC switches its format to all-Christmas music.
+WNIC (100.3 FM) is a commercial radio station licensed to Dearborn, Michigan, and serving the Metro Detroit media market.
+Owned by iHeartMedia, WNIC broadcasts an adult contemporary radio format, switching to Christmas music for most of November and December.

-WNIC's studios and offices are located in Farmington Hills.
-WNIC's transmitter is located near Schoolcraft Avenue and Turner Street in the City of Detroit on the Near West Side.
+WNIC's studios and offices were formerly located in Farmington Hills.
+In 2022 the station along with five others relocated their headquarters to the former Detroit Brewing Co. building in Eastern Market.
+The station's transmitter is located near Schoolcraft Avenue and Turner Street on the Near West Side of Detroit.
 WNIC broadcasts with an effective radiated power of 32,000 watts from an antenna 600 feet in height.
-WNIC is licensed for HD Radio operation and features a Soft AC/oldies format on its HD2 channel from iHeartRadio's "Sunny Radio" channel.
+The station is licensed for HD Radio operation and formerly featured a soft AC/oldies format on its HD2 channel from iHeartRadio's "Sunny Radio" channel.

 History

 WKMH-FM

-WNIC signed on the air in December 1946 as WKMH-FM, sister station to 1310 WKMH (now WDTW).
+WNIC signed on the air in December 1946 as WKMH-FM, sister station to WKMH (1310 AM; now WDTW).
 Both stations were, and still are, licensed to Dearborn.
 With FM radio still in its early stages, the two stations largely simulcast their programming through the 1970s.